Carlisle, Pennsylvania

 Carlisle is a borough in and the county seat of Cumberland County, Pennsylvania, United States.
 Carlisle is located within the Cumberland Valley, a highly productive agricultural region.
 As of the 2020 census, the borough population was 20,118; including suburbs in the neighboring townships, 37,695 live in the Carlisle urban cluster.
-Carlisle is the smaller principal city of the Harrisburg–Carlisle metropolitan statistical area, which includes all of Cumberland, Dauphin, and Perry counties in South Central Pennsylvania.
+Carlisle is the smaller principal city of the Harrisburg–Carlisle metropolitan statistical area, which includes Cumberland and Dauphin and Perry counties in South Central Pennsylvania.

 The U.S. Army War College, located at Carlisle Barracks, prepares high-level military personnel and civilians for strategic leadership responsibilities.
-Carlisle Barracks ranks among the oldest U.S. Army installations and the most senior military educational institution in the United States Army.
+The Carlisle Barracks ranks among the oldest U.S. Army installations and the most senior military educational institution in the United States Army.
 Carlisle Barracks is home of the United States Army Heritage and Education Center, an archives and museum complex open to the public.
-Carlisle also hosts Penn State Dickinson School of Law and Dickinson College.
+Carlisle is also home to Penn State Dickinson School of Law and Dickinson College.
+Dickinson College is also noted as it was the first college or university chartered after the United States was founded.

 History

 The French-born fur trader James Le Tort may have built a cabin in the area as early as 1720.
 During the colonial era, Scots-Irish settlers began to settle in the Cumberland Valley beginning in the early 1730s.
 The settlement of Carlisle, at the intersection of several Indigenous trails, was designated by the Pennsylvania assembly and the Penn family in 1751 as the seat of Cumberland County (named for the county of the same name in England).
 American engineer John Armstrong Sr., a surveyor for the Penn family, laid the plan for the settlement of Carlisle in 1751.
 Armstrong Sr. settled there and fathered John Armstrong Jr. in 1758.
 They named the settlement after its sister town of the same name in Cumberland, England, and even designed its former jailhouse (which now serve as general government offices in the county) to resemble the Carlisle Citadel.

 As a result of conflicts on the frontier with Native American tribes, a stockade was constructed in the settlement to protect against potential attacks in 1753.
-In 1755, the stockade was transformed into a fort, known as Fort Carlisle or Fort Lowther.
-In 1757, colonel-commandant John Stanwix—for whom Fort Stanwix in upstate New York was named—–established his headquarters in Carlisle, and was promoted to brigadier general on December 27.
-During the French and Indian War (the North American theater of the Seven Years' War), the largely successful Forbes Expedition was organized in Carlisle in 1758; Henry Bouquet also organized a military expedition from the settlement in 1763 during Pontiac's War.
+In 1755, the stockade was transformed into a fort, known as Carlisle Fort or Fort Lowther.
+In 1757, colonel-commandant John Stanwix, for whom Fort Stanwix in Upstate New York was named, established his headquarters in Carlisle, and was promoted to brigadier general on December 27.
+During the French and Indian War, the North American theater of the Seven Years' War, the largely successful Forbes Expedition was organized in Carlisle in 1758; Henry Bouquet also organized a military expedition from the settlement in 1763 during Pontiac's War.